 On February 27, 2024 the Company granted options allowing for the purchase of up to, in the aggregate, 2,455,000 common shares in the capital of the Company at \$0.05 per share until February 27, 2029, to employees, consultants, directors and officers of the Company.
-The options vested immediately and the total amount of share-based payments expense was calculated at \$65,308, which was recognized during the period ended June 30, 2024.
+The options vested immediately and the total amount of share-based payments expense was calculated at \$65,308, which was recognized during the year ended December 31, 2024.